-The experts at Eden will be only too happy to help talk you through the options and help you make the most of the grants to buy or lease a new electric Vauxhall van, Peugeot van or Fiat Professional van.
+The experts at Eden will be only too happy to help talk you through the options and help you make the most of the government grants for electric vans to help you buy or lease a new electric Vauxhall van or Peugeot van.

 The incentives, officially called the Plug-in van and truck grant, are in place to help make zero emission commercial vehicles more attractive to businesses.